-- There are opportunities to improve pedestrian and cyclist connections to key external desire lines, including links to the N11 and via Brides Glen viaduct and/or the grounds of Loughlinstown Hospital towards Shankill / Bray. - The provision of sufficient crossing opportunities for pedestrians and cyclists at Wyattville Link Road must be carefully considered to ensure connectivity and permeability is maximised. - The mix of residential properties and schools within close proximity in this development presents an excellent opportunity to support and encourage sustainable travel habits at a young age among local school pupils (as well as their parents). - There is an opportunity to extend the northern end of central greenway route to Brennanstown Luas stop. - There are two DART stations with approximately 3km and this presents an opportunity to promote Bike and Ride if links are improved.
+- There are opportunities to improve pedestrian and cyclist connections to key external desire lines, including links to the N11 and towards Shankill/Bray via Brides Glen viaduct and/or the grounds of Loughlinstown Hospital. - The mix of residential properties and schools within close proximity in this development presents an excellent opportunity to support and encourage sustainable travel habits at a young age among local school pupils (as well as their parents). - The UFDF outlines two grade-separated crossings of Wyattville Link Road linking the north and south sides of the town centre.
+There is an opportunity to maximise connectivity through these crossings by ensuring that routes to these crossings clearly defined and easily accessible. - There is an opportunity to extend the northern end of central greenway route to Brennanstown Luas stop. - There are two DART stations within approximately 3km and this presents an opportunity to promote Bike and Ride if linkages are improved.